maitreverge/minishell_101/ressources/maitreverge/README.md

 }
 ```

-*In this example, the program changes the current working directory to /tmp using chdir.
-If chdir succeeds, it prints "Changed the current working directory to /tmp".*
+*In this example, the program changes the current working directory to `/tmp` using `chdir`.
+If `chdir` succeeds, it prints "Changed the current working directory to /tmp".*
-*If chdir fails, it prints "Failed to change the current working directory.".*
+*If `chdir` fails, it prints "Failed to change the current working directory.".*

 [Back to Summary](#summary)